martin-henz/martin-henz/_posts/2022-02-24-functional_audio_processing.md

 play_wave(noise, 2);
 play_wave(fast_forward(2)(noise), 2);
 ```
-The function `delay` returns a wave transformation
+The function `delay` returns a wave transformer
 that delays a given wave by a given number of seconds, and
-the function `cut` returns a wave transformation that cuts
+the function `cut` returns a wave transformer that cuts
 a given wave to be non-zero only in a given interval, also
 given in seconds.
 ```js